jomurgel/native-scroll-slider/README.md

 ### v0.0.6
 - Fixes bug where nav buttons were being ignored when multiple sliders are present.

+### v0.0.7
+- Updates js structure.
+Takes proof of concept into more organized file strucutre.
+- Adds demo for Github Pages
+- Adds deployment updates for npm and GH pages.
 ---

 **Made with ❤️ by [jomurgel](https://github.com/jomurgel)**